johnwee1/johnwee1/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning data structures and algorithms in C++
+- 🌱 I’m currently learning how to front end develop
-- I've created a telegram bot, code is here sans the creds.json file